Raleigh Pre-Sale Property Prep for Sellers & Agents

 What should we avoid over-improving before a sale?

 Over-improving for the neighborhood or the likely buyer pool is a real risk.
 Putting premium materials into a home where buyers in that price range have different expectations, or completing a high-end kitchen remodel in a property that needs a new roof, rarely makes financial sense.
-We'd rather help you focus the prep budget on what buyers will actually see and feel — clean finishes, addressed deferred maintenance, and consistent presentation — than push toward improvements that add cost without meaningfully improving how the home shows.
+We'd rather help you focus the prep budget on what buyers will actually see and feel — clean finishes, long-put-off upkeep that's finally been taken care of, and a consistent look throughout — than push toward improvements that add cost without meaningfully improving how the home shows.
 We'll give you an honest read on where the money is best spent.

 A note on scope